IRB Requirements for Student Research Projects

-The answer is "YES" in most parts.
-Student research, such as class projects and poster presentations have the same requirements as any other studies that involve human participation.
+The answer is "YES" most of the time.
+Student research, such as class projects and poster presentations, have the same requirements as any other studies that involve human participation.
 If your class is conducting a systematic investigation intended to contribute to generalizable knowledge (aka research), and is contacting human subjects or using archival data that could be connected to humans, then this would require IRB review.
 Also, all students, faculty, and research advisors or colleagues who are involved in data collection or analysis will need to complete the appropriate training before they can begin working on data collection or analysis.

-What should I do for my class project?
+How should I handle the IRB requirement for my class project?

-- The "standing protocol" has preassigned procedures so the students do not have to do much other than completing the CITI training
+- The "standing protocol" has preassigned procedures so the students do not have to do much other than complete the CITI training

 - The class coordinator handles all of the compliance-related issues and the students just concentrate on completing their project